Ni7070/PLSQLDistributedDatabase_FurnitureShop/README.md

 # PLSQLDistributedDatabase_FurnitureShop
-This is a distributed database management sytem of a furniture shop created using PL/SQL.
+This is a distributed database management system of a furniture shop created using PL/SQL.